PAINT THAT DOESN’T PEEL!: My Experiences With Allback Linseed Oil Paint

 I think I may have discovered the most durable and pleasant to use exterior paint in the world, but I won’t know for sure until June 2058.
 The stuff I’m talking about is a traditional linseed oil paint and I’ve applied it to various window frames and exterior wood beginning back in June 2008.
-So far the results have been great.
+So far the results have been great, though you need to understand a few things.

 • organic, cold-pressed boiled linseed oil